-Spare Parts naming has always been a challenge, from the lack of description standardization among parts manufacturers to CMMS & ERP systems templates (parts classification) being configured by individual users.
+Developing a Spare Parts naming convention can be a challenge, from the lack of description standardization among parts manufacturers to CMMS & ERP systems templates (parts classification) being configured by individual users.
 Typically, the description is either entered manually or by a template that comes with the CMMS, ERP or third party software.

 Noun, Qualifier 1, Qualifier 2, Qualifier 3, Qualifier 4…….